 - The academy will normally admit pupils into the designated year group for their age.
 Parents may seek a place for their child outside their normal age group if, for example, the child is gifted or talented, or has experienced significant problems such as ill health.
-As well as completion of the CAF, these applications need to be made in writing, giving one or more reasons for the request.
-Any parent considering this should contact the academy to discuss the implications of this arrangement before applying.
-Each application for admission outside the normal age group will be dealt with individually to ensure all the circumstances are taken into account when making a decision.
+These requests need to be made in writing to the academy, giving reasons for the request, as well as applying on the common application form (CAF). - The academy will also consider applications from summer-born children (born after 1 April) to begin school in the Reception Year in the September after they reach the age of five, rather than with their designated age group.
+Any parent considering this should contact the academy to discuss the implications of this arrangement before applying. - If the request is to delay admission for a year, you are advised to make the request to the academy alongside completion of a CAF as early as possible in the admissions round so that, if it is not agreed, you have a completed CAF in good time for entry into the designated year group.
+If delayed entry is agreed, you will need to make your application on the CAF in the subsequent year.
+The academy's agreement to delayed entry does not guarantee a delayed place in this or any other school, as the relevant oversubscription criteria for the agreed year of entry will still apply and decisions are only relevant to the individual school. - If the request is for admission a year early, you will need to complete a CAF for the intended year of entry alongside your request to the academy.
+If early entry is not agreed, you will need to make another application for admission into the designated year group in the subsequent year. - Any parent considering delayed or early entry should contact the academy to discuss the implications of this arrangement before applying.
+Each request for admission outside the normal age group will be dealt with individually to ensure all the circumstances are taken into account when making a decision.
 In coming to a decision, the academy will consider a range of evidence as set out in the School Admissions Code, including that provided by the parent, and take account of: - the parent's views - any available information about the child's academic, social and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group - any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely - the views of the headteacher.